patbi/See-Docs_Handbook/README.md

 Holder of a bachelor's degree in computer science since 2014 but also a general master's degree in cybersecurity and network solutions in 2019, I naturally have a solid knowledge of computer science thanks also to the parallel scholarship programs launched by Andela in partnership with major international firms such as Google, Facebook I have acquired a master's degree in programming and project construction.
 Passionate since my teenage years, I love new technologies, constantly on the lookout for new technologies and programming techniques, I participate in making this world a better place by building sustainable products.

+#### Amir Hossein Movahedi - Co-Founder | Head of Engineering - [Github](https://github.com/Qolzam)

+I am a passionate and creative software engineer.
+I have been involved in the design and implementation of many software projects, including modern web applications, mobile applications, desktop applications.
+Currently my focus is on distributed system and cloud infrastructure.
+My interests range from entrepreneurship to food.
+I am also interested in technology, innovation, and technology education.
+In my spare time I am working on aeroponic and safe energy, saving the world resources.
+Also making IOT technology simple for teaching to new generation.

 #### Helene Julienne Bikat Ayissi - Co-Founder / Doctor - [LinkedIn](#)